balena-io/docs/pages/tools/cli.md

 ## config read

-Use this command to read the config.json file from the mounted filesystem (e.g. SD card) of a provisioned device"
+Use this command to read the config.json file from the mounted filesystem (e.g. SD card) of a provisioned device

 Examples: